The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-This unit looks at how telescopes and spectrographs are designed to improve our ability to observe the universe.
+This free course, Telescopes and spectrographs, looks at how they are designed to improve our ability to observe the universe.
 You will examine how different technologies have been developed over the last four hundred years to enable us to look deep into space.

 - appreciate the phenomena relating to the wave nature of light.